JacksonO123/lampjs/lib/docs.md

 );
 ```

-This example only works using `reactiveElement` because LampJs does not use a compiler, this is only transpiled from jsx to js and that is all.
+This example only works using `reactiveElement` because LampJs does not use a compiler, this is only transpiled from JSX to js and that is all.
 This means that by taking a property from the value of a reactive state, LampJs will not be able to tell that it should watch for changes, because it won't see the use of the signal.
 You must use `reactiveElement` to watch for updates on the signal and return the property you want.

 The `reactiveElement` function takes two parameters, the first is a callback, and the second is the list of state variables to re-render when they change.
 The parameters of the callback are the list of the state variables in the order they were provided (type safety is preserved).